Brazil's Bolsonaro walks back decree to suspend worker pay amid coronavirus

 “This is a crisis much worse than what the coronavirus has caused in Brazil,” the president told TV Record.

+His health minister, Luiz Henrique Mandetta, said that in some unidentified places in Brazil, lockdown measures were taken so seriously that there was no hospital maintenance staffing available.

-Brazilians, however, are giving the governors higher marks, according to a Datalfolha poll published on Monday that found 54% of those polled rated governors’ response to the pandemic as “great” or “good” while only 34% said the same of the president.
+Brazilians are giving the governors higher marks, according to a Datafolha poll published on Monday that found 54% of those polled rated governors’ response to the pandemic as “great” or “good” while only 34% said the same of the president.

 Sao Paulo Governor Joao Doria said the construction industry, a big employer, should continue working, along with factories of other sectors.
 He said cargo transportation must not stop because major exporter agribusiness needs to function.

+He also said that the head of the state’s task force against coronavirus, David Uip, had tested positive for the coronavirus.

-Datafolha polled 1,558 by telephone between March 18-20.
+Datafolha polled 1,558 people by telephone from March 18-20.
 The poll’s margin of error is 3 percentage points up or down.

 Reporting by Maria Carolina Marcello and Anthony Boadle; Editing by Brad Haynes, David Gregorio and Leslie Adler